ronniejortiz/ronniejortiz/README.md

 ⚾️ Before I started coding, I was a financial analyst and used Excel a ton.
 I'd originally learned Excel from my interest in baseball analytics.
 As I started to run into the limits of that program, I got interested in learning Python to keep up with my hobby.
 When I'm not in school or working on a project here, you'll probably find me watching Yankees baseball!

 📕 Another of my favorite hobbies is reading!
-I read a lot of business books and biogrpahies.
+I read a lot of business books and biographies.
 If you have any recommendations, let me know!
 Right now, I'm reading "Code: The Hidden Language of Computer Hardware and Software" by Charles Petzold.

 ## Acheivements 🏅
 - MBA Candidate, 2024 (University of Notre Dame)